Writing Like A Boss

 No, no, no, hear me out.

-Remember reading those dry text books in school, that were written like a computer coder wrote them.
+Remember reading those dry textbooks in school, that was written like a computer coder wrote them.
 No personality, no humor, and no fun.
-They were so technical you had to read that sentence like 5 times to fully understand it.
+They were so technical you had to read that sentence like five times to fully understand it.
 Well, who likes reading that type of material for fun?
 NO ONE DOES!
 It’s freaking boring!

 That reminds me of a story…

-Usually the fattest guy at the event would start the chant for some reason, and it could easily be heard by everyone, including the people listening at home on their TVs.
+Usually, the fattest guy at the event would start the chant for some reason, and it could easily be heard by everyone, including the people listening at home on their TVs.
 I felt split like Yin and Yang.
 This evoked out of me sometimes laughter and sometimes feeling sorry for the wrasslers.
-Usually when I laughed, I totally agreed with the situation, because it expressed how I felt.
+Usually, when I laughed, I totally agreed with the situation, because it expressed how I felt.
 Sometimes the whole crowd got into it, chanting, Boring Boring Boring.
-I always felt bad for the guys wrestling, but the truth hurts, don’t it?
+I always felt bad for the guys wrestling, but the truth hurts, doesn’t it?

 Why were people chanting?
-Because, they had lost connection to the crowd and thus received the dreaded boring chant.
+Because they had lost connection to the crowd and thus received the dreaded boring chant.
 This is what happens when you write with no humanity.
-People disconnect, and click off of your page.
+People disconnect and click off of your page.
 Silently saying in their own head this is boring.
-Maybe your saying it now, to yourself, at least I hope not. (self deprecating habit)
+Maybe you’re saying it now, to yourself, at least I hope not. (self-deprecating habit)

-Sharing a story also, goes back to being a human as people find you relatable.
-Hopefully, it also draws out some kind of emotion from the people reading your story, this would be the goal of sharing a story.
+Sharing a story also goes back to being a human as people find you relatable.
+Hopefully, it also draws out some kind of emotion from the people reading your story, and this would be the goal of sharing a story.

 An Amazing Title